26 Pressure groups

 What kinds of pressure groups are in Australia?

-Within Australia, pressure group participation is much higher than membership of political parties.[68]
-Pressure groups are often divided into two main camps:
+Within Australia, pressure group participation is much higher than membership of political parties.[71]
+Pressure groups are often divided into two main camps.

-• Sectional organisations represent traditional, recognised interests such as those of the labour force, business or primary industries.
+- Sectional organisations represent traditional, recognised interests such as those of the labour force, business or primary industries.

-• Promotional groups advance interests other than these main sectors, such as women’s interests or environmental issues.[69]
-However, their focus on particular issues can result in representing narrower interests than those of other political groups.[70]
+- Promotional groups advance interests other than these main sectors, such as women’s interests or environmental issues.[72]
+However, their focus on particular issues can result in representing narrower interests than those of other political groups.[73]

-Sectional groups
+Sectional interest groups

 Sectional interest groups represent significant sections of the community and the economy, and are usually integrated into party politics and government.
-Some are frequently involved in policy development, often as advisors.[73]
-Despite a goal of representing issues of their sector to influence policy, some sectional groups remain aligned to particular political parties, even to the disadvantage of their interests.[74]
+Some are frequently involved in policy development, often as advisors.[76]
+Despite a goal of representing the issues of their sector to influence policy, some sectional groups remain aligned to particular political parties, even to the disadvantage of their interests.[77]

 Such groups prefer to lobby government through direct contact and raising awareness in the community, and typically defend their own particular interests.
 Labour organisations, business interests, primary producers’ associations, professional and consumer associations are all characterised as sectional interests.
 Groups representing localised issues, migrant and Aboriginal organisations and churches are also typical sectional interests.[80]